William G. and Virginia K. Karnes Research Professor of Law

-Tonja Jacobi is a Professor of Law, having joined Northwestern Law School in 2004.
+Tonja Jacobi is the William G. and Virginia K. Karnes Research Professor of Law, having joined Northwestern Law School in 2004.
 Jacobi earned her PhD in political science from Stanford University, where she wrote her dissertation on separation of powers constraints on the judiciary.
 She also holds a Masters from the University of California, Berkeley and a law degree from the Australian National University.
 Her areas of interest include judicial politics, game theory, American governmental institutions and constitutional law.
 Her current projects include an empirical assessment of the ideological nature of intellectual property cases, a survey of public choice as applied to the judiciary, and a formal model of judicial-congressional interactions in constitutional issues.

 Areas of Expertise